andreigkuznetsov/demoqa-srf/README.md

-This is DemoQA filling form automative testing project
+This is Allure reporting automative testing project